donejs/donejs/docs/guides/place-my-order.md

 heroku config:set NODE_ENV=production
 ```

 Add a new `Procfile` that tells Heroku what to launch as the app's server.
-Since we are using can-serve our Procfile just looks like this:
+Since we are using done-serve our Procfile just looks like this:

 ```
-web: node_modules/.bin/can-serve --proxy http://www.place-my-order.com/api
+web: node_modules/.bin/done-serve --proxy http://www.place-my-order.com/api
 ```

 First let's save our current status: